Click here for updates on the cancellation of the 2020 Glassco Translation Residency due to the COVID-19 pandemic.

 The Glassco Translation Residency in Tadoussac is dedicated to the art of translation for the stage.
-Throughout its distinguished history, this unique residency has supported the translation of plays into multiple languages including Cree, Cantonese, Catalan, English, French, Portuguese, and Spanish.
+Throughout its distinguished history, this unique residency has supported the translation of plays into multiple languages including Cantonese, Catalan, Cree, English, French, Innu-aimun, Italian, Portuguese, Spanish, Tamil, Tagalog and Urdu.

 For a period of ten days, the residency gives translators a quiet and pressure-free work environment in which to connect and exchange with the playwright.
 Set in beautiful Tadoussac, in the Saguenay region of Québec, the residency’s collaborative formula encourages the unearthing of ideas embedded within the scripts-leading to a nuanced and satisfying translation of the work.

-This residency was first imagined in 1998, when William (Bill) Glassco opened the doors of his family home, Fletcher Cottage, to translators and playwrights.
+This residency was first imagined in 1998, when William “Bill” Glassco opened the doors of his family home, Fletcher Cottage, to translators and playwrights.
 Skillfully led and sculpted by Linda Gaboriau for over a decade, the residency blossomed into the exceptional retreat it is today.
 She was followed in her efforts by translator Bobby Theodore, who seamlessly and expertly continued to build on her legacy.
 For 2020, award-winning translator Maryse Warda is picking up the torch and will serve as residency host and translation dramaturg.

 To date, the residency has translated 63 plays: